slaydeapl/vue-grid/README.md

 You can use scripts at the bottom of the page to update the value with api calls or other.

 This iem will have to be imported in the pages/index.vue file, and the new component should be added to either the layout array or the notLoaded array.
+The "layout" array are items that are loaded by default, while the "notLoaded" array are ones waiting to be added.

 For example -